PiotrSobczak/speech-emotion-recognition/README.md

 https://github.com/didi/delta/blob/master/egs/iemocap/emo/v1/local/python/mocap_data_collect.py
 - 3.Use create_balanced_iemocap() to get balanced version of iemocap dataset containing 4 classes
 - 4.Use load_<DATASET_TYPE>_dataset to load a specific dataset.
-*The first time load datasets, they will be created from scratch and cached in .npy files.
-This might take a while.
-The next time you load datasets, you will load cached .npy files*
+*The first time you load datasets, they will be created from scratch and cached in .npy files.
+This might take a while.*
+*Next time you load datasets, they will be loaded from cached .npy files*

 # How to run?